su-mana-s/Banking-and-Finance/src/models/thoughts.md

  >Or, its ulta- trading book exposure has multiple varieties of risk- including market risk and liquidity risk and credit risk

- - If you want to analyse trading portfolio market risk, you need time_ti_liquidate transactions along with the holdings portfolio
+ - If you want to analyse trading portfolio market risk, you need time_to_liquidate transactions along with the holdings portfolio

  >  Worst case, get holdings portfolio and do VaR and corr analysis to get overall risk, diversification with no time bounds